open-mmlab/mmdetection/docs/en/tutorials/config.md

     hooks=[
         dict(type='TextLoggerHook', by_epoch=False),
         dict(type='TensorboardLoggerHook', by_epoch=False),
-        dict(type='MMSegWandbHook', by_epoch=False, # The Wandb logger is also supported, It requires `wandb` to be installed. init_kwargs={'entity': "OpenMMLab", # The entity used to log on Wandb 'project': "MMDet", # Project name in WandB 'config': cfg_dict}), # Check https://docs.wandb.ai/ref/python/init for more init arguments.
+        dict(type='MMDetWandbHook', by_epoch=False, # The Wandb logger is also supported, It requires `wandb` to be installed. init_kwargs={'entity': "OpenMMLab", # The entity used to log on Wandb 'project': "MMDet", # Project name in WandB 'config': cfg_dict}), # Check https://docs.wandb.ai/ref/python/init for more init arguments.